Fishers Island, New York

 Fishers Island is an island within the town of Southold in Suffolk County, New York.
 It lies at the eastern end of Long Island Sound, 2 mi off the southeastern coast of Connecticut, across Fishers Island Sound.
 About 9 mi long and 1 mi wide, it is about 11 mi from the tip of Long Island at Orient Point, 2 mi each from Napatree Point at the southwestern tip of Rhode Island and Groton Long Point in Connecticut, and about 7 mi southeast of New London, Connecticut.
 It is accessible from New London by plane and regular ferry service.

 The island is a census-designated place (CDP).
-As of the 2010 census, there were 236 people living year-round on 4.06 sqmi of land.
+As of the 2020 census, Fishers Island had a population of 424.
 Seasonal residents bring the population to about 2,000 during peak summer months.

 History

 The island was called Munnawtawkit by the Pequot Indians.
 Adriaen Block was the first recorded European visitor, who named it Vischer's Island in 1614 after one of his companions.
 It remained a wilderness for the next 25 years, visited occasionally by Dutch traders.